-- 137. In cases where the Commissioner upholds a complaint and remedial action has not been agreed, the Sub-Committee makes its report and that of the Commissioner to the Committee for Privileges and Conduct.
-At the same time as the report is made to the Committee for Privileges and Conduct, a copy is sent to the member concerned, who is informed of the deadline by which he may lodge an appeal to the Committee for Privileges and Conduct if the complaint has been upheld. - 138.
+- 141. In cases where the Commissioner upholds a complaint and remedial action has not been agreed, the Sub-Committee makes its report and that of the Commissioner to the Committee for Privileges and Conduct.
+At the same time as the report is made to the Committee for Privileges and Conduct, a copy is sent to the member concerned, who is informed of the deadline by which he may lodge an appeal to the Committee for Privileges and Conduct if the complaint has been upheld. - 142.
 If the member does not appeal to the Committee for Privileges and Conduct in the event of a complaint being upheld, the Committee initially considers the sanction recommended by the Sub-Committee.
 If it endorses the sanction, it reports to the House accordingly.
 Alternatively and exceptionally, it can decide that the recommended sanction needs further consideration.
 If so, it then invites representations from the member concerned on the question of sanction.
-Having heard those representations, the committee decides whether to endorse, reduce or increase the recommended sanction. - 139.
-If the member wishes to appeal, the member must do so in writing, setting out the grounds for the appeal and enclosing such supporting material as the member thinks appropriate.
-The appeal may be against either the Commissioner's finding of a breach of the Code or the recommended sanction.
-A meeting will be scheduled to hear the appeal and the member will be given an opportunity to appear in person, if he or she so wishes.
-The Committee may also take evidence from the Commissioner. - 140.
-On appeal, the Committee will not reopen the Commissioner's investigation.
-Rather, members of the Committee will use their judgment to decide whether, on the balance of probabilities, they endorse the conclusions of the Commissioner; they will also consider whether or not the recommended sanction is appropriate.
-On appeal a recommended sanction may be endorsed, reduced or increased.
+Having heard those representations, the committee decides whether to endorse, reduce or increase the recommended sanction.